Electron123/social-media/README.md

 I didn't focus much on front end site.
 I was just practing on django and made this simple application.
 I hope you will like it.

 # Steps:
-1) Create a virtual environment first
+1) Create a virtual environment first(Make you sure you activate your environment)
+2) Install everything from requirement.txt
-2) Make Migrations
+3) Make Migrations
-3) Migrate all of your files
+4) Migrate all of your files
-4) Run the server server
+5) Run the server server